CodingWonders/DISMTools/README.md

 ## Unsupported actions

-- Getting any kind of information from packages or features (on demand)
+- Getting any information from packages or features (on demand)
 - Regional settings
 - Applying unattended answer files
 - and more, it's in beta stages

-These actions will be supported on future releases.
+These actions will be supported in future releases.
 They aren't implemented yet because it takes time to create working implementations that don't conflict with the rest of the program

 ## Building